-- alternative provision, with clear local support, of equivalent or better quality will be provided and made available prior to commencement of redevelopment; or - it is evident that there is no reasonable prospect of the service or facility being retained or resurrected; and - it is evident that the service or facility is no longer viable; and - there is little evidence of local use of that service or facility.
+- alternative provision, with explicit community support, of equivalent or better quality will be provided and made available prior to commencement of redevelopment; or - ii. it is evident that there is no reasonable prospect of the service or facility being retained or resurrected; and - iii. it is evident that the service or facility is no longer viable; and - iv. there is little evidence of local use of that service or facility.